Benue govt secures N84bn debt cancellation from FG

 The Benue State Commissioner of Finance, Mr. David Olofu who made this known Monday at the end of State Executive Council, SEC, meeting presided over by Governor Samuel Ortom in Makurdi said the feat was achieved through a debt swap agreement.

-Explaining further, the Commissioner said, “on assumption of office in 2015, this administration between 2015 and now accessed Federal Government’s interventions, the first one was bailout facility, another was budget support facility, agricultural commercial bank loan, Small and Medium Enterprise Development Fund, World Bank Grant, counterpart fund for the Universal Basic Education Commission, UBEC, Bridging finance from the UBA, and Central Bank of Nigeria, CBN, COVID-19 Fund.
-All these put together stands at about N84billion as at today.
+Explaining further, the Commissioner said, “on the assumption of office in 2015, this administration between 2015 and now accessed Federal Government’s interventions, the first one was bailout facility, another was budget support facility, agricultural commercial bank loan, Small and Medium Enterprise Development Fund, World Bank Grant, counterpart fund for the Universal Basic Education Commission, UBEC, Bridging finance from the UBA, and Central Bank of Nigeria, CBN, COVID-19 Fund.
+All these puts together stands at about N84billion as of today.

-“Now based on Governor Samuel Ortom’s ealier initiative to engage consultants to reconcile, through forensic audit, deductions by Federal Government of Nigeria from our collective account, we achieved some resounding results.
+“Now based on Governor Samuel Ortom’s earlier initiative to engage consultants to reconcile, through a forensic audit, deductions by the Federal Government of Nigeria from our collective account, we achieved some resounding results.

-“The Federal Government overtime from 2009 to 2015 deeped hands into these accounts and spent money on subsidy amounting to about $12billion.
+“The Federal Government over time from 2009 to 2015 deep hands into these accounts and spent money on subsidies amounting to about $ 12 billion.
 It also spent money on SURE-P amounting to about $6billion.
-It spent money on Census and other responsibilities of the Federal Government.
+It spent money on the Census and other responsibilities of the Federal Government.
 This came to a total of $18billion that was spent from the collective accounts of the federation.

-“That has been done and we are now at the point of debt swap.
-And Benue state government, just like other state governments is participating in achieving this.
+“That has been done and we are now at the point of a debt swap.
+And Benue state government, just like other state governments participating in achieving this.

-“At the end of the day we should be able to achieve reduction in our overall domestic debts from what it stands today by N84billion.
-And of course this is subject to further evaluation by consultants and the team from the Federal Government that is working on this.”
+“At the end of the day, we should be able to achieve a reduction in our overall domestic debts from what it stands today by N84 billion.
+And of course, this is subject to further evaluation by consultants and the team from the Federal Government that is working on this.”

 “What we are saying in essence is that since we came on board as a government we have participated, like other state governments, in the intervention of the Federal Government.